 Electric motor intuition Mar 2, 2023 As someone who’s been working with electric motors for a long time, I’ve seen a lot of newcomers get confused about things like kV, internal resistance, motor size, magnet strength, and how all the various aspects of the motor design actually impact the motor’s performance in different situations.
 A note, this page is only going into brushless DC permanent magnet (BLDC-PM) motors, and even then particularly as they pertain to the 10W - 1000W, weight and efficiency sensitive applications, such as multirotor and fixed wing drones. ...

-Grow-Ur-Own© 10x software teams Feb 22, 2023 Twice in my career I’ve had a boss mention “I’ve never seen such a productive team before.”
-Sometimes it’s harder to see from the inside, but looking back I think I’d agree.
-It isn’t something I can force to happen, and it isn’t from anything like pulling crazy overtime or just ‘working harder’.
+Building 10x software teams Feb 22, 2023 Twice in my career I’ve had a boss mention, in relation to the team I was leading at the time, “I’ve never seen such a productive team before.”
+Sometimes it’s harder to see from the inside, but with the benefit of hindsight, in these cases, something special happened.
+It certainly isn’t something I can force to happen, and it isn’t from anything like pulling crazy overtime or just ‘working harder’.
 It’s more like an emergent behavior of the correct team members, the working environment and the problem that needs solving. ...

 C++, Memory Corruption and Crashes!
 Oh my!
 Apr 5, 2022 A story travelling through the wild lands of embedded C++, following mystery crashes, memory leaks, uninitialized pointers and compiler bugs Once upon a time, I graduated from university with not a trace of C++ knowledge under my belt, and promptly got a job writing C++.
 The codebase was running piggy-backed on a Sierra Wireless SL6087 modem, which gave us roughly 0.5 second time slices where we could run our code before we needed to hand back control to the modem and wait for it to call our code’s entry point again. ...